discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 The build is very flexible and can be adapted to the encounter, instabilities, and the group you are playing with.
 Make sure to read through the situational tab for an explanation of the different utility skills.

-It offers a great amount of healing through clone related traits like <Trait name="Illusionary Inspiration"/>, <Trait name="Restorative Illusions"/>, Wells via <Trait name="All's Well That Ends Well"/>, <Boon name="Regeneration"/>, <Trait name="Restorative Mantras"/>, etc.
+It offers a great amount of healing through Clone related traits like <Trait name="Illusionary Inspiration"/>, <Trait name="Restorative Illusions"/>, Wells via <Trait name="All's Well That Ends Well"/>, <Boon name="Regeneration"/>, <Trait name="Restorative Mantras"/>, etc.

 You'll provide boon removal through <Skill name="Phantasmal Disenchanter"/> in order to deal with <Instability name="No Pain, No Gain"/>.

 <Warning>

-This build has a great boon uptime as long as you can generate clones/phantasms and can struggles to provide long lasting boons during downtimes or precast scenarios.
+This build has a great boon uptime as long as you can generate Clones/Phantasms, while it struggles to provide long lasting boons during downtimes.

 Compared to <Specialization name="Firebrand" text="Heal Firebrand"/> we recommend to start playing <Specialization name="Chronomancer" text="Heal Boon Chronomancer"/> as an <Boon name="Alacrity"/> provider until you reached a certain level of depth build knowledge.